ehughson/voice_toolbox/README.md

 # Voice Toolbox <img align="left" width="90" height="90" src="soundwave.jpeg">
 The place to solve all your audio signal processing needs.

 The current repo is under **construction**.
-Goal is to create a repository that contains all voice signal processing functions available from different open source projects and libraries, such as parselmouth and librosa.
+Goal is to create a repository that contains all voice signal processing functions available from different open source projects and libraries, such as parsel mouth and librosa.

 ## Files
 **To start**: Setup a conda environment and run 'pip3 install -r requirements.txt' before running the available scripts.